 “Keep your dreams alive.
 Understand to achieve anything requires faith and belief in yourself,

 vision, hard work, determinations, and dedication.
 Remember all things are possible for

 Keeping a vision in the front of your mind.
 Remembering your dreams and what gets you up in

-touchstone again is key to reinvigorating your motivation.
+and that touchstone again is key to reinvigorating your motivation.
 Believing you are doing your best

 and making a difference will go a long way toward boosting your spirits.